jquery-dlya-slabih/csr/README.md

 For this reason, we need to transpile the code to older browsers.
 List of supported browsers [here](https://browserslist.dev/?q=ZGVmYXVsdHMgYW5kIGZ1bGx5IHN1cHBvcnRzIGVzNi1tb2R1bGU%3D).

-In other hand, if you don't need to support older browsers than tailwind designed, you can remove Lightning CSS.
+Alternatively, if you only need to support browsers compatible with Tailwind, you can safely remove Lightning CSS.

+## SSG

+Since **TanStack Router** doesn’t work on the server without **TanStack Start**, static generation isn’t possible.
+In a separate repository, I demonstrated a concept of how this could be implemented using **React Router** as an example.

+The **[master](https://github.com/jquery-dlya-slabih/ssg-example)** branch has an example without code splitting, while the **[lazy](https://github.com/jquery-dlya-slabih/ssg-example/tree/lazy)** branch demonstrates its usage with code splitting.

-# TO DO
+## TO DO

 - https://vite-pwa-org.netlify.app/ add offline mode
 - research mswjs